 As a reminder, if you have residential curbside recycling in the towns of Eagle, Minturn, or Arrowhead, or if you take your recycling to a free Eagle County recycling drop site, you have dual stream recycling.
 That means that you must separate your commingle (recyclable plastics, metals, and glass) from the paper and cardboard.
 Cardboard cannot be recycled curbside for dual stream customers and must be taken to a drop site.
 All other communities in Eagle County and most businesses have single stream recycling, in which all recycling goes into one bin.

-As of just recently, single stream recyclers in Eagle County can now put plastic cups and plastic clamshell containers in their recycling bins.
-They must have the chasing arrows symbol with a number inside in order for it to be accepted in the recycling (that goes for all plastic bottles, tubs, jugs and containers), and you must remove the straw and other small plastics.
-Dual stream recyclers have always been able to recycle these items and can continue to do so.
-Styrofoam cups and styrofoam clamshells are still never recyclable in Eagle County, even if they have the chasing arrows symbol.
+The good rule of thumb for recycling plastics in Eagle County is to recycle containers, like bottles, tubs, jugs and jars.
+They must have the chasing arrows symbol with a number inside in order for it to be accepted in the recycling.
+Folks with dual stream recycling (curbside and drop site users) can recycle plastic clamshell containers (berry and takeout containers) and plastic cups in addition to bottles, tubs, jugs and jars.
+No matter which stream, you must remove straws and other small plastics.
+Styrofoam cups and clamshells are still never recyclable in Eagle County, even if they have the chasing arrows symbol.